-His essays and reviews have appeared in the New York Times, the Guardian, the London Review of Books, the Los Angeles Times, The Chronicle of Higher Education, Bookforum, and the Financial Times.
+His essays and reviews have appeared in the New York Times, the New Yorker, the Guardian, the London Review of Books, the New Yorker, the New York Review of Books, the TLS, the Los Angeles Times, The Chronicle of Higher Education, The Sunday Times, The Irish Times, The New Statesman, and the Financial Times.
 He has been awarded fellowships from the National Endowment for the Humanities, the Guggenheim Foundation, and The New York Public Library Cullman Center for Scholars and Writers.

-He serves on the Board of Governors of the Folger Shakespeare Library as well as the Board of Governors of the Royal Shakespeare Company.
-He is currently the Shakespeare Scholar in Residence at the Public Theater in New York City.
-He is also a Vice President of the Authors Guild.
+He is currently Shakespeare Scholar in Residence at the Public Theater in New York City.
+He also serves on the board of the Authors Guild.